Need to talk? Call 1800 882 436.

 • Breastfeed as often as your baby needs — frequent breastfeeding helps to drain the breasts.

-• Avoid missing feeds.
+• Avoid missing feeds — express if needed.

 • Wake your baby to breastfeed if your breasts feel engorged or uncomfortably full.

-• Avoid giving your baby formula feeds or other fluids unless you’ve been advised to by a health care professional.
+• Avoid giving your baby formula or other fluids unless you've been advised to by a health care professional.

 Resources and support